 They started out doing dressage because, well, that's what I was doing.
 We soon began going out on the trails regularly.
 Brett and Flash loved it.
 Pretty soon, a neighbor talked Brett into mounted patrol work.
 He tried a few mounted units before settling on the unit in Chino, California.
 They rocked the training and they loved the deployments.
 Flash was unflappable whether it was police car sirens, gunshots or flares.
 For a few years they were also hardcore competitors in trail and obstacle competitions -- think extreme cowboy kind of stuff.
 Brett hauled Flash up and down the State, camping out and competing.

-Personality wise, Brett and Flash are very much alike.
-Brett is a retired cop and Flash is a soldier.
-Brett is not an overly demonstrative person (except with me) and Flash is definitely an aloof horse.
+Personality wise, Brett and Flash were very much alike.
+Brett is a retired cop and Flash was a soldier.
+Brett is not an overly demonstrative person (except with me) and Flash was definitely an aloof horse.
 After ten years, Flash finally let me kiss him on the nose.
-Flash is loyal to Brett and trusts him completely.
-Twice, Brett has been injured while riding and had trouble dismounting.
+Flash was loyal to Brett and trusted him completely.
+Twice, Brett was injured while riding and had trouble dismounting.
 Flash just stood like a rock while Brett slid off and then wouldn't leave his side; even when someone came to lead him away.

 Flash outlived and outlasted most of our horses.
 Mr Mike, Starman, Auke, Strider, Jackson and Winston.
 We lost him in April 2022, at 26 years old, to a broken leg.
 We have no idea how it happened; there was no obvious trauma or signs of getting his leg caught.

 Flash had been retired from regular riding in 2013, at the age of 17.
 He always had a bit of trouble going down hills and it reached a point where we just couldn't keep him comfortable under saddle.
 But, he was pasture sound until the end.